enchant97/web-portal/docs/users/usage.md

 - Plugin Settings - Takes you to the same as the standard plugin settings button
 - Switch To Public - Switch to the Web Portal virtual public account, this can also be accessed in the user management page under "Force Login".
 - Users - Takes you into a manage users page; allowing for you to add new users, modify existing ones and force login to standard account users.
 It also display a table of all users currently registered with their corresponding management buttons.
-- Import V1 Widgets - Import links from Web Portal V1 (only works when Core plugin is installed)

 ## Dashboard Editor